Oxel40/alloy/docs/sources/reference/components/faro/faro.receiver.md

 By default, sourcemap downloads are subject to a timeout of `"1s"`, specified by the `download_timeout` argument.
 Setting `download_timeout` to `"0s"` disables timeouts.

-To retrieve sourcemaps from disk instead of the network, specify one or more [`location` blocks][location].
+To retrieve sourcemaps from disk or another network location, specify one or more [`location` blocks][location].
 When `location` blocks are provided, they're checked first for sourcemaps before falling back to downloading.

 #### `location`